Mod $p$ sheaves on Witt flags: Affine flag varieties

-The functor $\Fl_{\calG}$ is represented by an increasing union of perfections of projective $k$-schemes.
-Indeed, if $\text{char}(F) = p$ then $\Fl_{\calG}$ is the perfection of the affine flag variety in the sense of \cite{PR08} (which admits a natural moduli problem for all $k$-algebras), and if $\text{char}(F) = 0$ we obtain the affine flag variety in the sense of \cite{Zhu17} whose representability was proved in \cite[Corollary 9.6]{BS17}.
+The affine flag variety for $\calG$ is the \'etale quotient $\mathsf{G}/\mathsf{P}$.
+Its functor is representable by an increasing union of perfections of projective $k$-schemes.
+Indeed, if $\text{char}(F) = p$, then $\mathsf{G}/\mathsf{P}$ is the perfection of the affine flag variety in the sense of \cite{PR08} (which admits a natural moduli problem for all $k$-algebras), and if $\text{char}(F) = 0$, we obtain the affine flag variety in the sense of \cite{Zhu17} whose representability was proved in \cite[Corollary 9.6]{BS17}.